MarcoGarlet/CTF-Writeups/picoCTF2018/can-you-gets-me/exp.md

 So here some addresses:
 ```
 	0806cc40 - setresgid
-	0806f050 - pop pop pop ret gadget - used between the calls to clean stak layout.
+	0806f050 - pop pop pop ret gadget - used between the calls to clean stack layout.
 	0806e0f0 - mprotect
 	0804f120 - gets
 ```